Poly Carbonate Glass at first sight looks identical to an ordinary pane of glass, but that’s where the similarities end.

 To see our You Tube Video of the robbers in action click here.

-An ordinary piece of glass shatters when struck by a single bullet or sledgehammer.
+Where an ordinary piece of glass would shatter when struck by a single bullet or sledgehammer,

 Bullet resistant glass is designed to withstand one or several rounds of bullets depending on the thickness of the glass.